How many students are selected for each AFB, AWB or ASB experience?

-Prior to the break, participants attend pre-experience meetings designed to educate them about the social issues they will be focusing on during the break.
+Prior to the break, participants attend pre-experience orientation designed to educate them about the social issues they will be focusing on during the break.
 In addition, students will participate in a project that connects their break experience to the Chapel Hill community upon their return.

 Alternative spring break:

-The Alternative Spring Break program includes a two-credit hour, pass/fail course in which students examine theories behind community service as well as specific issues relative to the communities where they volunteer.
+The Alternative Spring Break program includes a two-credit hour, pass/fail course in which students examine theories behind community service as well as specific issues related to the communities where they volunteer.
 The 50-minute, once-a-week class is taught by a graduate student in the School of Public Health.
 Weekly recitation sessions are led for each specific experience by the break leaders.
 This course does fulfill the experiential education (EE) graduation requirement.